In this clip Father Spitzer explains why the self-sacrificial nature of Eucharistic love makes it the only love that can save and forgive sins.

 Was Christ subject to any physical laws after the resurrection?
-In the video below, Father Robert Spitzer explains the transcendent body of the resurrected Christ.
+In the video below, Father Robert Spitzer explains.

-Last year, George Weigel’s Wall Street Journal article, “The Easter Effect,” provided an instructive glimpse of the first Christians’ response to encounters with Jesus in His glorified, resurrected body.
+George Weigel’s Wall Street Journal article, “The Easter Effect,” discusses early Christians’ response to encounters with Jesus in His glorified body.

 Through philosophical presuppositions, historical methodology, and the Gospels, we find reason to believe in and evidence for the “historical” Jesus.

 Transubstantiation, wherein bread and wine change into the Body and Blood of Christ in the eucharist has been part of Catholicism since the very beginning..